 The Issues At Hand

-My quest to serve on the Board of Education began because I want to advocate for all AACPS students.
-I am not a career politician using this position as a stepping stone, but an at-home AACPS parent who believes that all AACPS students deserve the highest quality education possible and equal access to technology, resources, and programs so that EVERY child can follow the path of their choosing upon graduation.
+My quest to continue my service on The Board of Education of Anne Arundel County began because I want to continue to advocate for all AACPS students.
+I am not a career politician using this position as a stepping stone or a perennial candidate, but an at-home AACPS parent who believes that all AACPS students deserve the highest quality education possible and equal access to technology, resources, and programs so that EVERY child can follow the path of their choosing upon graduation.

-Expand support and services for our special needs students with disabilities and at-risk youth.
+Expand programs and opportunities for all students including support and services for our special needs students. with disabilities and at-risk youth.

 Teachers are the heart and soul of our schools.
 Our children's success depends on our ability to recruit and retain amazing teachers.
 If our teachers are top notch our children will be, too.

-Reduce class room size by recruiting classroom and special education teachers to keep up with our growing student body,
+Reduce classroom size by recruiting classroom and special education teachers to keep up with our growing student body; and,

 I believe in full PUBLIC school funding and equality in funding formulas across all schools.
 Our children and schools have been short-changed far too long.
 This must stop!
 Our state and county officials must put our children’s education as well as their health and safety while at school first!